noncommunicado/KutCode.Security.Ldap/README.md

 After launching the application, you can access the web api from the browser using `Swagger UI`:
 `http://localhost:[your port]/swagger`

-Here is some methods description:
+Here is methods description:
 - GET: `/api/v1/ping` - check if service is up
 - POST: `/api/v1/auth` - authenticate user with LDAP by login/password
+- GET: `/api/v1/objects/users` - get all domain users *(may take long time to load, based on domain size)*

 ### POST `/api/v1/auth` schemes
 JSON request body: